Home exercise for people with a disability

 We've put together some resources to help people with a disability to stay active at home, which will help your physical health as well as boosting your mental wellbeing.

-As with any kind of physical activity, start slowly and gradually build up the time and intensity of your workouts, and don't forget to warm up and cool down!
+As with any kind of physical activity, start slowly and gradually build up the time and intensity of your workouts, and don't forget to warm up, cool down and have fun!

 On The Move at home